playfulprogramming/playfulprogramming/content/crutchcorn/posts/pfp-this-is-learning-merger/index.md

 - Retain Playful Programming's name, branding, and structure
 - Keeping our board of directors as-is
 - Rename This is Learning's Dev.to blog to "Playful Programming" and their Angular specific blog to "Playful Programming Angular"
-- Merging This is Learning's community Discord server into Playful Programming's Discord server
-- Continuing to run the "This is Tech Talks" podcast under Playful Programming (and possibly renaming it)
+- Continuing to run the "This is Tech Talks" podcast under Playful Programming
 - Reposting authors of This is Learning's existing content to opt-into reposting their content to the Playful Programming website

 Again, it's that last point that we've spent a considerable amount of time enabling.
-20 TiL authors agreed for us to port hundreds of their posts to our site.
+Twenty TiL authors agreed for us to port hundreds of their posts to our site.
 This required us to develop many new features for our site, but has resulted in **our site having 750+ articles present today!**

 !["This brings our article count to 750+"](750_articles.png)

+> **A note for TiL contributors:**
+>
+> While we've done our best to reach out to all existing contributors to TiL, we acknowledge that it's tough to keep up-to-date with every community we find ourselves in.
+>
+> As such, if you'd like to have your contents on our site or have feedback regarding this change, reach out to me on [any of my social media channels](https://crutchcorn.dev) and I'll help migrate your content or address concerns you might have.
+>
+> Regardless of if you'd like your content reposted onto our site, your Dev.to content will remain fully in-tact and all links to existing content should redirect on Dev.to's site.

 # Our future